-Failure to follow instructions below could result in death or serious injury or equipment or property-only damage.
+Failure to follow these instructions could result in death or serious injury or equipment or property-only damage.

 Use only dry nitrogen with a pressure regulator for pressurizing unit.
 Do not use acetylene, oxygen or compressed air or mixtures containing them for pressure testing.
-Do not use mixtures of a hydrogen containing refrigerant and air above atmospheric pressure for pressure testing as they may become flammable and could result in an explosion.
+Do not use hydrogen mixtures containing refrigerant and air above atmospheric pressure for pressure testing as they may become flammable and could result in an explosion.
 Refrigerant, when used as a trace gas should only be mixed with dry nitrogen for pressurizing units.